AmadeusITGroup/otter/docs/components/PLACEHOLDERS.md

 The rules engine service will handle the replacement of `[LANGUAGE]` for you, and when you change language a new call will be performed to the new 'translated' URL.

+> [!NOTE]
-> **Note**: the URL caching mechanism is based on the url NOT 'translated', meaning that if you change from en-GB to
+> The URL caching mechanism is based on the url NOT 'translated', meaning that if you change from en-GB to
 > fr-FR then you decide to switch back and all the calls will be done again.
 > This behavior is based on the fact that a real user rarely goes back and forth with the language update.

 ### Dynamic localization

 Your second option is to manage your placeholder in a single template and use the dynamic localization mechanism.

 In that use case, you can refer to localization keys in your master placeholder template.